phpmyadmin/phpmyadmin/doc/glossary.rst

     primary key
-      A primary key is an index over one or more fields in a table with unique values for each single row in this table.
+      A primary key is an index over one or more fields in a table with unique values for every single row in this table.
 Every table should have a primary key for easier accessing/identifying data in this table.
 There can only be one primary key per table and it is named always **PRIMARY**.
-      In fact a primary key is just an :term:`unique key` with the name **PRIMARY**.
+      In fact, a primary key is just an :term:`unique key` with the name **PRIMARY**.
 If no primary key is defined MySQL will use first *unique key* as primary key if there is one.